linopereira63/public-python/bh-service/README.md

 #### Additional work required:

 Add unit tests for all.
+The APIs were quickly tested via Postman due to time constraints.

 Add validation for all fields.